qcodo/qcodo/includes/_README.txt

 etc.  You must make modifications to this file to have it reflect the configuration of your system.

-See the inline documentation in configuration.inc.php for more information.
+See the inline documentation in qcodo_core/configuration.inc.php-full for more information.